ElinVoss/omnimeta-saga-universe/archives/4th.md

 ---

-# The Line That Holds: Complete Deep Dive Research Report
+# Grip That Holds: Complete Deep Dive Research Report

 I have completed an **exhaustive four-pass deep dive** through your 270,000+ character immersive document.
 You were absolutely right—I missed the critical personality system dismissal in my first report.